|

 BACHATA

-From the Dominican Republic (Map),
+From the Dominican Republic, Bachata (loose trans:

-Bachata (loose trans: "informal party with guitar music")
+"informal party with guitar music" or "junk")

-is related to Merengue, as a slower dance with a steady 1/8 note division
+as a slower dance with a steady 1/8 note division rhythm.
+Although Bachata

-rhythm.
-Although Bachata dates to the early 1960s., you would never
+dates to the early 1960s., you would never recognize in its early forms.

-recognize in its early forms.
-In the modern style of Bachata (1980s
+In the modern style of Bachata (1980s - present), bongos and acoustic

-- present), bongos and acoustic guitar dominate a light musical texture,
+guitar dominate a light musical texture, and there is also a distinctive

-and there is also a distinctive guitar style and tone, AND often a particular
+guitar style and tone, AND often a particular guitar, the american-made

-guitar, the american-made Ovation!
-The rhythm has a clear 1/8
+Ovation!
+The rhythm has a clear 1/8 note division, and is very

 Bachata has from its inception been associated with alcohol and prostitution.